-The online training is offered through SkillSoft for faculty, staff, and student employees, either to meet the initial training requirement as a new employee or for their five-year refresher training.
+Training is offered online through SkillSoft for faculty, staff, and student employees, either to meet the initial training requirement as a new employee or for their five-year refresher training.
 Employees must be set up in HCM in order to access the online training.

 Access the online training here.
-Select the Boulder campus and after you login with your username and idenitkey password, the course will automatically load.
+Select the Boulder campus and after you login with your username and identikey password, the course will automatically load.

 Note: Once you have completed the training and quiz, it takes approximately five business days for your score to reflect in your training records.

 *If you are having trouble logging in to Skillsoft, you can check your browser compatibility at https://www.cu.edu/eld/resources under "SkillSoft Troubleshooting Guides."
 We suggest using Internet Explorer if you are having trouble accessing the course.

 ** All CU Boulder employees are required to take the Sexual Misconduct, Discrimination, and Harassment training course within the first 30 days of employment with the Boulder campus, and all CU Boulder faculty members must complete the training within their first semester of employment.
 After completing this initial training, all employees and faculty members are required to take a training at least once every five years, although some departments require employees to complete the training more frequently.
 If you have completed an on-site training in the past five years, you do not need to take the online training course until your five years has expired.